Universality for cokernels of random matrix products: Introduction

-Theorem \ref{theorem:main:joint} reduces to Theorem \ref{theorem:main:prod} by a simple computation.
 The $k=1$ case of either above result yields \cite[Corollary 3.4]{W1}, and our results can be seen as a dynamical analog of this one.
 Within one matrix, the evolution of the cokernel after exposing each new row and column of the matrix was previously studied by the first author and Wood \cite{NgW-iid, NgW-lap}, while in this current model we study the cokernel evolution by multiplying the matrices one by one.
 An interesting related body of work \cite{Bore,CK,CLS,Lee} studies the joint cokernel distributions of matrices obtained from different polynomials of a single random matrix, and it is natural in light of the above to consider joint cokernel distributions of more complicated multivariate polynomials in several random matrices.

 Recall that for cokernels of a single matrix, the distribution \eqref{eq:cl} features weights inversely proportional to the number of automorphisms.
-It is a general heuristic that distributions on algebraic objects occuring in these contexts should feature probabilities inversely proportional to the number of automorphisms, for the appropriate notion of automorphism, the reason essentially being the orbit-stabilizer theorem--see for instance \cite[Section 5]{woodexpos}.
+It is a general heuristic that distributions on algebraic objects occuring in these contexts should feature probabilities inversely proportional to the number of automorphisms, for the appropriate notion of automorphism, the reason essentially being the orbit-stabilizer theorem---see for instance \cite[Section 5]{woodexpos}.
 Our next result gives such an interpretation for the distributions appearing above.

 As mentioned, the groups $\cok(M_1 \cdots M_j)$ come with additional structure of a sequence of maps